 Within iSHARE it is possible to explicitly provide instructions on how a service may be consumed or under which conditions data is exchanged.
 These instructions or conditions are called 'licenses'.
 Licenses are a crucial part of iSHARE, because they provide its participants the possibility to clearly state what is and what is not allowed.
 Since all iSHARE participants are bound to the same contract and underlying scheme rules, participants can appeal to each other to follow the provided licenses.
-Please refer to the iSHARE Terms of Use for a detailed legal explanation.
+Please refer to the iSHARE Terms of Use (see page 193) for a detailed legal explanation.

-Operational provisions
+3.5 Operational provisions

-iSHARE needs to become a sustainable endeavour which is constantly improved by its stakeholders.
+The iSHARE scheme is constantly improved in collaboration with its stakeholders.
 Keeping the scheme, and its network of participants operating properly is facilitated by the iSHARE Scheme Owner.